 Distributors (Customer Side)

 Moreover, these distributors are responsible for marketing products at the micro-level.
-They are also responsible for matching the customer’s needs with the organization’s products.
-Without the participation of these distributors, an organization most certainly cannot ensure the penetration of their products across the globe.
+They are responsible for assessing customer needs and sharing the information with the manufacturer, who eventually attempts to address the need.
+Without the participation of these distributors, an organization most certainly cannot ensure the sales and penetration of their products across the globe.
 This is why it is important to categorize them as an extended enterprise body.

 Resellers, Technicians, Partners (Service and Product Delivery Support Side)

+Pharmaceutical dispensaries are also resellers.
+They stock up on drugs of various brands, but they also provide guidance on how to use these drugs safely and effectively.
 On the other hand, if the laundry machine at a customer’s home breaks down, an independent technician trained by the manufacturer or the reseller’s technician visits the customer to diagnose their problems.
 All these examples are of extended enterprise members who play an important role in the success of an organization when dealing with customers.

-Most organizations seldom realize it, but their customers are actually an extension of their organization, especially the loyal ones.
+Most organizations seldom realize it, but their customers are an extension of their organization.
+Especially, the loyal ones.

-It is the repeat business, word-of-mouth publicity, and vigorous brand engagement that makes the customers members of an extended enterprise.
-Organizations spend sizeable amounts nurturing their customers.
+It is the repeat business, word-of-mouth publicity, and unpaid brand promotions that classifies customers as extended enterprise.
+Organizations spend sizable amounts of resources nurturing their customers.
 These include loyalty programs, discounts for existing customers, upgrade options, and more.
 Engaging with customers is as important as engaging with any other external member.
 They are your brand ambassadors and are often your organization’s biggest allies.

 At Abara LMS, we have designed a learning platform capable of helping you effectively train all your extended enterprise partners located around the globe.
 This capability has won us a spot in the top 20 extended enterprise learning management systems by eLearningIndustry.com, one of the leading authorities on eLearning and learning technologies worldwide.

-To learn how you could use Abara LMS to train your vendors, partners, distributors and customers, please reach out to us at email@example.com or click here and one of our sales representatives will get back to you shortly with a training solution for your extended enterprise needs.
+To learn how you could use Abara LMS to train your vendors, partners, distributors and customers, please reach out to us at email@example.com or click here m and one of our sales representatives will get back to you shortly with a training solution for your extended enterprise needs.